Resonant switching current detector based on underdamped Josephson junctions: Results

 The current-source approximation postulates a harmonic MW current, $I_{MW}\sin(\omega t)$.
 This is a more complex approach, which allows only numerical solution.
 However, it provides a physically correct results at low frequencies.
 In agreement with experiment, it predicts a linear reduction of $I_{c}$ vs. $I_{MW}$ at $\omega\ll\omega_{p0}$ (see ch.
 11.3 in Ref. \cite{Barone}).
 This has a clear physical explanation.
 At low frequencies the junction dynamics is quasi stationary.
 Therefore, bias and MW currents simply add up.
 The switching occurs when the total current exceeds $I_{c0}$, which yields,

-At frequencies well above $\omega_{p0}$, current- and voltage-source solutions are in a qualitative agreement with each other \cite{Barone}, although the connection between $V_{MW}$, $I_{MW}$ and the absorbed MW power, $P_{MW}$, remains uncertain.
-To couple them we need to introduce a MW impedance $Z_{MW}$, so that $V_{MW}=Z_{MW}I_{MW}$ and
+At frequencies well above $\omega_{p0}$, current- and voltage-source solutions are in a qualitative agreement with each other \cite{Barone}, although the connection between $V_{MW}$, $I_{MW}$ and the incoming MW power, $P_{in}$, remains uncertain.
+To couple them, first we need to introduce a high-frequency impedance $Z_{MW}$ of the detector, so that $V_{MW}=Z_{MW}I_{MW}$.
+The absorbed MW power is then

 where the MW resistance, $R_{MW}=\text{Re}(Z_{MW})$.
-This resistance has nothing to do with $R_n$.
+This resistance has nothing to do with $R_{QP}$.
 For example, in the current-source model, vertical shaking of the potential by $I_{MW}$ leads also to a horizontal motion of the particle, as indicated by the black dashed line in Fig. \ref{fig:fig1} (a).
-The associated MW voltage is connected to $I_{MW}$ via the impedance of the nonlinear Josephson induction of the junction.
-In reality, $Z_{MW}$ represents the total MW impedance of the device, including electrodes, which should be designed and act as antennas for effective catching of MW \cite{Krasnov_2023}.
+The associated MW voltage is connected to $I_{MW}$ via the impedance of the nonlinear Josephson induction \cite{Barone}.
+In reality, $Z_{MW}$ represents the total (environmental) MW impedance of the device, including electrodes, which should be designed and act as antennas for effective catching of MW \cite{Krasnov_2023}.
+Second, we need to introduce the absorption efficiency,

+The maximum theoretical value of $\chi$ is 0.5, achieved at the impedance matching condition \cite{Krasnov_2010}.
+However, in reality $\chi$ is somewhat lower because of the QP damping \cite{Krasnov_2023}, which causes a leakage current and an additional power consumption on heat production.
+For a quasi-optical supply of radiation, $\chi$ is further reduced in proportion to the ration of the effective absorption area of the detector antenna to the beam spot area, which can be much smaller than unity if the size of the device is smaller than $\lambda_0$.
+Thus,

+The values of $R_{MW}$ and $\chi$ are often ill-defined.
+In what follows I shall assume $R_{MW}=100~\Omega$ \cite{Siddiqi_2005} and $\chi=0.5$, assuming the best case scenario of a well-matched and optimized detector \cite{Krasnov_2010}.